-Where to stay in Newquay: The grand Victorian Headland Hotel* occupies a prime position on a clifftop overlooking Fistral Beach (you might know it from the film of Roald Dahl’s The Witches).
-It has a mix of rooms and cottages, all individually designed and some with sea views, as well as a luxurious spa, gym, indoor and outdoor pools, and two restaurants.
+Where to stay in Newquay: The grand Victorian Headland Hotel* occupies a prime position on a clifftop overlooking Fistral Beach (as seen in the film of Roald Dahl’s The Witches).
+It has a mix of rooms and cottages, all individually designed and some with sea views, as well as a luxurious spa, indoor and outdoor pools, and two restaurants.

 Day 5: Newquay > Looe

-The pretty fishing port of Looe is split into two separate towns – East and West Looe – connected by a bridge across the East Looe River.
-Go for a paddle on sandy East Looe Beach, follow the South West Coast Path along the headland on the 5-mile coastal walk to Polperro, or take a boat trip to Looe Island, a marine nature reserve with medieval ruined chapel.
+The pretty fishing port of Looe is split into two separate towns – East and West Looe – connected by a bridge across the river.
+Go for a paddle on sandy East Looe Beach, follow the South West Coast Path along the headland on a 5-mile coastal walk to Polperro, or take a boat trip to Looe Island, a marine nature reserve with medieval ruined chapel.

 Learn about Looe’s fishing industry at the Old Sardine Factory heritage centre, and try the day’s catch at one of the town’s restaurants.
-Taste local wine at the Looe Valley Vineyard just outside town, which runs tours and tastings.
+Taste local wine with a tour and tasting at Looe Valley Vineyard just outside town.
 And you can’t visit Cornwall without trying a traditional Cornish pasty – Sarah’s Pasty Shop in East Looe has won awards for theirs.

 Where to stay in Looe: Schooner Point Guest House* is a bed and breakfast on the hillside in West Looe, with views along the estuary.
 There are four en-suite bedrooms, with refillable toiletries to reduce plastic waste, and a full Cornish breakfast is included.

 Day 6: Looe > Plymouth

-Finish your Cornwall by train trip by catching the 10.08 train from Looe, changing at Liskeard then crossing the county border into Devon as you arrive in Plymouth at 11.10.
+Finish your Cornwall by train trip by catching the 10.08 train from Looe, changing at Liskeard then crossing the county border into Devon as you arrive in Plymouth at 11.07.
 Plymouth is one of the UK’s biggest and most important Naval bases.
-It’s where the Pilgrim Fathers set sail for America and where the Spanish Armada was beaten – though according to legend, Sir Francis Drake refused to set sail until he’d finished his bowls game on Plymouth Hoe.